As always, thank you for supporting The Cutting Room Floor on Patreon!

 DJMax Portable 3 is a rhythm action game, last of the series to be sold on the PSP platform.
 It added a new way to play using the analog stick.

-As happens with most of the old DJMax games, the graphical layouts and animations, use a format nearly identical of Ragnarok Online's ".STR" animation format, renamed to ".VCE" files.
-In this game however, the background videos are real video files.
+As happens with most of the DJMax games, the internal file formats are nearly identical of the EZ2DJ ones, specially the ".STR" animation format.
+In this game however, all the music videos are real video files.

 Unused Graphics

-Suggesting by the unused image from the song selection screen, it is possible that in some point of production, the song "Just Like That" from the band "Wideband Network" was planned to be playable, or was just used as a placeholder.
-That same band composed "Armageddon", the song used for the ending staff roll .
-(Both songs are from the same album, still this is just a guess.)
+Suggesting by the unused image from the song selection screen, it is possible that in some point of production, a song named "Just Like That" was planned to be playable.
+It is most likely that this song is the one from the band "Wideband Network", the same band that composed "Armageddon", song used for the ending staff roll .
+The two songs named "Armageddon" and "Just Like That" are in the same album.

 There's no Network Mode in the game.